Novels and short stories

 From June 3 to 8, I will be touring Bellingham, Seattle and Spokane, along with the very talented Christine Higdon, author of The Very Marrow of Our Bones.
 Catch up with us at the following spots to say hello, hear a reading, and have your book signed: 3 June, 4 p.m.: Village Books, 1200 11th Street, Bellingham […]

-Jen Neale is the author of the novel Land Mammals and Sea Creatures (ECW Press, 2018), and has short fiction published in magazines across Canada.
+Jen Neale is the author of the novel Land Mammals and Sea Creatures (ECW Press, 2018), which was a finalist for the Rogers Writer’s Trust Fiction Prize.
+Her short fiction has been published in magazines across Canada and the United States.
 In 2012, she was the winner of the Bronwen Wallace Award for Emerging Writers for her short story “The Elk-Headed Man”.

 While attending the MFA program at the University of British Columbia, she was an Executive Editor at PRISM international.
 As a writer and editor for Oxford University Press (China), she produces educational material for the Hong Kong market.